Do you need a literary agent? Are they worth having? And how do you actually maximise your chances of getting a literary agent?

 - You are self-publishing your work on Amazon.
 You can just upload your material for free without anyone’s permission or approval.
 The only time you would need a literary agent as a self-published author is if you sold a lot of copies in the English language, and you needed an agent’s help with foreign language sales, audio sales, film/TV rights, and the rest.

 - You are writing poetry or flash fiction or other non-commercial art forms.
-Basically: agents are there to make money.
-If your work is basically art-for-art’s-sake then (a) great for you, but (b) forget about an agent – they’re in it for the $$$.
+Agents are there to make money.
+If your work is art-for-art’s-sake then (a) great for you, but (b) forget about an agent.

 - You are writing niche titles that won’t attract significant advances.
 Let’s say, for example, you are writing a book on “How to Care For Your New Alpaca”.
-I guess there IS a market out there for alpaca owners who need that kind of book.
-But any advance from a traditional publisher will be probably zero, or maybe $1000 at the very, very outside.
-Take 15% of that number, and it’s just not enough to get any agent excited.
-So titles like that are great.
-They totally deserve to exist.
-But forget about agents.
-They’re not interested.
+I guess there IS a market out there for alpaca owners who need that kind of book, but most agents want to make money and that book won’t sell the kind of numbers they need.

 You DO need an agent if:

-- You are writing a children’s novel.
+- You’re writing a children’s novel.
 Read the paragraph above.
-Every word of that applies to you.
+Every word of that applies to you too.

 How Much Do Literary Agents Cost?

-First: agents cost nothing.
-Not one dime upfront – or, in a way, ever.
-They charge only on commission – so, typically, they ask for 15% of any income earned on home sales and 20% of anything earned on overseas or film/TV sales.
+The only money you pay an agent is commission – typically 15% of any income earned on home sales and 20% of anything earned on overseas or film/TV sales.